fpabl0/msoft_tdd/README.md

 # Test-Driven Development Practice

 All code has been written in `internal` folder.
-Test files ares the ones that ends with `_test.go`.
+Test files ares the ones that end with `_test.go`.

 ### 1. Generate mocks